 Regarding remote collaboration, utilizing the right tools and technologies is crucial.

-• Time-tracking apps.
+- Time-tracking / remote work monitoring apps.
 You may use tools like Toggl that will help you to monitor your productivity.

 The choice of tools should align with the team's specific needs and collaboration requirements.